julioandre/tvshows/README.md

 # tvshows

 This is a VueJs frontend project that fetches a list of TV shows and then displays them on a dashboard for the user.
-These dashboard has a serch functionality and also a sort by rating functionality to sort by the shows rating.
+This dashboard has a search functionality and also a sort by rating functionality to sort by the shows rating.
 Additiionaly it is able to filter based on the show genre.

 ## Development Decisions